Deadline

-Biomedical research in the Molecular Pharmacology program is focused on molecular and cellular mechanisms of intracellular signaling using a combination of biochemical, molecular biological, biophysical, ultrastructural, and imaging approaches.
-Basic information on cellular communication in health and disease provides the basis for the development and testing of novel therapeutic agents
+Biomedical research in the Molecular Pharmacology program investigates mechanisms of intracellular signaling through biochemical, molecular biological, biophysical, ultrastructural, and imaging approaches.
+This fundamental knowledge of cellular communication in health and disease provides the basis for the development and testing of new therapies.

 The CMP program integrates cellular and molecular biology with the study of human diseases, often in the context of Regenerative Medicine with translational goals.
 Utilizing the latest technologies, students in the program have opportunities to study both normal and diseased tissues and cells in order to solve basic and applied research problems.